 So, let’s talk about how our kids have learned without reading.

 ANNE: There was another little girl who is an unattended child in the library.
-I had pulled out the Thinking Putty, (this is the magnetic stuff).
+I had pulled out the Thinking Putty, (this was the magnetic stuff).
 I love this stuff.
 I asked her if she wanted to play with it with me.
 Then this young adult walked by and he was drawn to it.
 It kind of planted some seeds.
-I was like, I play with this when I need to listen to something and I feel like I’m going to get bored if I just sit there and listen and if I have this to play with then my brain works better.
-I just wanted to instill these little things, kind of validating that they have to sit and listen when things are boring and let them know that it is okay to feel like you want to be doing something else.
+I’m like, I play with this when I need to listen to something and I feel like I’m going to get bored if I just sit there and listen and if I have this to play with, then my brain works better.
+I just wanted to instill these little things, kind of validating that they have to sit and listen when things are boring and let them know that it’s okay to feel like you want to be doing something else.
 The three of us are just playing with this putty and stretching it and everything and it was the greatest experience.
 They both understood that, yeah, doing this would really help with how my brain works.

 Have you had anyone judge your kids for not being able to read?

-ANNE: Then kids want to drive away from their parents too.
+ANNE: Then kids want to drive away from their parents, too.
 Unschooling, we do so many things together.
 I did not feel the need to list all the reasons to explain myself.
-I wanted to give him information though so that he could take it out and examine it the way he judged so quickly.
+I wanted to give him information, though, so that he could take it out and examine it the way he judged so quickly.

 For our last question, I was wondering how you feel now when you look back at Sam’s journey to reading.

 I honestly believe that the non-reading mind is a bonus.
-I don’t want to say that because some people do read early so I’m just going to rephrase that and say trusting in children to learn when they are ready because you can’t push that and you don’t want to push that.
+I don’t want to say that, because some people do read early, so I’m just going to rephrase that and say, trusting in children to learn when they are ready, because you can’t push that and you don’t want to push that.
 You want to look at that and celebrate it, celebrate the mind that can see things in its own way, interpret things in its own way.
-As we have been talking about here are so many ways for them to be in the world fully and still not have all the pieces together in the reading puzzle.
+As we’ve been talking about, there are just so many ways for them to be in the world fully and still not have all the pieces together in the reading puzzle.

 The chef of Sam’s restaurant brought Amanda Palmer back into the kitchen to meet all the cooks.
 He said to her, your husband is Sam’s favorite author.
-You know, I think of that moment all the time when I think of importance we put on reading.
-Do you think anybody it that moment cared on iota that Sam didn’t read when school and society expects children to read?
+You know, I think of that moment all the time when I think of the importance we put on reading.
+Do you think anybody in that moment cared on iota that Sam didn’t read when school and society expects children to read?
 It kind of puts it all in perspective, what really matters in the long run.
 What story do we want our children to own about their journey to reading?
 I think my kids’ stories are amazing.
-I think even if Sam had said, if the conversation had come around to Sam talking to Neil Gaiman and Amanda Palmer about when he learned to read, I think they would have been fascinated and in awe themselves.
-I just love holding on to that perspective.
+I think even if the conversation had come around to Sam talking to Neil Gaiman and Amanda Palmer about when he learned to read, I think they would have been fascinated and in awe themselves.
+So, I just love holding on to that perspective.

-ANNE: I referenced this before in the conference talk, it is available on your website, the What’s So Radical About Radical Unschooling, I talk about a time when I had casually asked Sam if he was opposed to anything reading because he had groaned about reading directions on a box of brownies he wanted to make.
-That is really a good thing if you want to listen to that talk, maybe your kids don’t want to read and it does not matter one way or the other it is not that they can not read, maybe they just do not WANT to read right now.
-Like I said, Sam is enjoying having audio books being read to him.
-It is just a matter of personal desire sometimes.
+ANNE: I referenced this before in the conference talk that is available on your website, the TUC Talk “What’s So Radical About Radical Unschooling,” I talk about a time when I had casually asked Sam if he was opposed to anything reading because he had groaned about reading directions on a box of brownies he wanted to make.
+That’s really a good thing if you want to listen to that talk, because maybe your kids don’t want to read and it doesn’t matter one way or the other.
+It’s not that they can’t read, maybe they just don’t want to read right now.
+Like I said, Sam is enjoying having audio-books being read to him.
+It’s just a matter of personal desire sometimes.

-PAM: As you mentioned audiobooks, that has been something that Michael and I have connected over.
+PAM: As you mentioned audio-books, that has been something that Michael and I have connected over.
 I’m driving him into town (about 10-15 minutes away) to the dojo and we go most nights of the week.
-He and I listen to audiobooks in and out.
-We are listening to “Everything Is Illuminated” right now.
+He and I listen to audio-books in and out.
+We are listening to Everything Is Illuminated right now.
 It is just something that we can connect over and share experience with.
-It does not have to be about reading.
+It doesn’t have to be about reading.